forensicanalysis/artifactcollector/README.md

 ## Build your own artifactcollector

 1. Clone the repository: `git clone https://github.com/forensicanalysis/artifactcollector`.
-2. Add artifact definition yaml files as needed in `config/artifacts`.
-Do not edit the artifact definitions, as they will be overwritten.
+2. Add and edit artifact definition yaml files as needed in `config/artifacts`.
 3. Edit `config/ac.yaml` and add the artifacts you want to collect.
 4. On windows, you can move the syso into the root folder (e.g. `cp resources\artifactcollector.syso .`) to enable the icon for the executable and the UAC popup.
-5. Run `make build` to generate the artifactcollector binary.
+5. Run `go build .` to generate the artifactcollector binary.
+   1. You can also use `GOOS=windows GOARCH=amd64 go build -o artifactcollector.exe .` to cross-compile for Windows.

 ## Embed binaries

-Binaries can be added to `config/bin` and then included into the artifactcollector in the `make build` step.
-Additionally, a corresponding COMMAND artifact like the following is required.
+Binaries can be added to `config/bin` and then included into the artifactcollector in the `go build` step.
+Additionally, a corresponding COMMAND artifact like the following is required:

 ```yaml
 name: Autoruns